 Murray, bringing Punxsutawney Phil's popularity to new heights.

 Another Groundhog Day fun fact?
 In 2014, February 2nd marked the first time that the Super Bowl and Groundhog Day happened on the same day.
-And for the second time in history it happens again -- in 2020!
+And for the second time in history it happened again -- in 2020!

 Today, Pennsylvania-born groundhog Punxsutawney Phil is a minor celebrity.
 This sleepy groundhog may be the most famous weather forecaster in the USA.